hertogp/stitch/_readme.md

 --- |                                  |
 inc | `'art:img err'`                  | what to include in which order

-: Available options and their hardcoded values
+: Available options and their hard-coded values

 Note: `sha` and `oid` are provided by stitch, the latter is either the codeblock's `identifier` attribute or `anon<nr>` generated by the filter.

 The defaults are basically setup to:
-- run the [`cbx`']-file as a system command
+- run the [`cbx`]-file as a system command
 - provide no additional [`arg`]'s
 - provide an output filename [`art`] as last argument
 - capture stdout and stderr to [`out`], resp. [`err`]-files